 Since the murder, many cities in the US have rallied together in support of one family who lost [pullquote quote="It is hypocritical to get mad when a white man kills me but not get mad when a black man kills me..." credit="Participant at Justice Rally for Trayvon Marton-DC"]their teenage son due to senseless violence.
 DC is no exception.
 But the question is, will the Trayvon Martin case be yet another rally/ protest/ movement that fades in popularity?

 With high-profile individuals like Will Smith, Wyclef Jean and Wu-tang (to name a few) commenting and demanding justice, this murder case has become a media frenzy.
+However, are we over looking a few things?
+We live in a violent society where things like reality TV fights, violent video games and movies rein supreme.

 (Violence in reality TV)